ndrwtrsk/angs/README.md

  - *IT - Integration Test
  - *FT - Functional Test

+Please browse to OrderingProductsFT as it demonstrates the whole required interaction between the caller and the service.

 ## Architecture Decision Record Log

 ### 1. Use Spring Boot/Java 17 as platform for application.